gschool-blue-ocean/hacking-transitions/README.md

   ![Imgur](https://i.imgur.com/XVJacfZ.gif)

 # Testing (Jest)
-- Jest.js test will test if the Hacking Transitions Application builds correct with Next Build command ("npm run build")
+"Build.test.js" is a Jest.js test that will test if the Hacking Transitions Application will build correctly using the Next Build command ("npm run build")

 - 1.)
 Run an "npm install" from root project directory
 ```bash